lorenzo-stoakes/learn-prolog-now/notes/05_arithmetic.md

 etc.

-* We can solve problems using variables, e.g.:-
+* We can solve problems using variables.

+E.g.:-

     ?- X is 6+2.
     X = 8.